kumarstack55/bashunit2/README.md

 fi
 ```

-This example assumes that bashunit2.sh and libcalc.sh are in the same
+This example assumes that `bashunit2.sh` and `libcalc.sh` are in the same
 directory.
-However, bashunit2.sh can be located anywhere.
+However, `bashunit2.sh` can be located anywhere.
 It can be in a subdirectory of your project or in a directory higher than the
-libcalc.sh file.
+`libcalc.sh` file.
-If it is in a different location, change the contents of the script_dir
+If it is in a different location, change the contents of the `script_dir`
 variable appropriately.

+### Run the test and confirm that it fails

+You can run the test in your shell by running . /libcalc.sh to run the test.
 Run the test to make sure it fails.

 ```console